Home » Engineering » chemical engineering » What is a coal?Know about Composition of coal,Classification of coal and analysis of a coal

 4. Process Efficiency and Quality Control

 Elemental composition of raw material and the products is of immeasurable importance in optimizing the chemical reaction.
-In chemical engineering, Ultimate Analysis helps engineers create processes that are optimised and which minimize waste and strongly conform to quality controls.
+In chemical engineering, Ultimate Analysis helps engineers create optimized processes that minimize waste and ensure strong quality control.

 Classification and rank of coal